evantypanski/turn-stepper-pi/README.md

 The local file to be run is adafruitIOStepper.py.
 This is run on the Pi to turn the stepper motor with python.
 The files in lambdaFiles are to be run as Amazon lambda code.

-For all libraries used, instead of submodules or simply putting in the git repo, simply install them to the folder yourself.
+For all libraries used, instead of submodules or simply putting in the git repo, simply install them to the lambdaFiles directory yourself.
 Use `pip install --target . adafruit-io` to install the required adafruit io library for zipping the directory.

-The zip should be saved as "lambdaDeploy.zip" in the lambdaFiles directory in order to be ignored by git ignore.
+The zip should be saved in the lambdaFiles directory.
+They can be any zip file - all are ignored.